robert-v/Mutate-public/README.md

 1. Download dmg archive (from releases on the right side of this page)
 2. Mount the dmg and move .app file to /Applications
 3. Run the app
-4. The tool comes with a few pre-installed transformations.
-You can import more from the [transformations](https://github.com/robert-v/Mutate-public/tree/main/transformations) folder or create your own transformations.
+4. The tool comes with a few pre-installed transformations and generators.
+You can import more from the [transformations](https://github.com/robert-v/Mutate-public/tree/main/transformations) folder and [generators](https://github.com/robert-v/Mutate-public/tree/main/generators) folder or create your own.
 Contributions are welcome!

 Update to a new version: simply grab the newest dmg from Releases and replace your existing .app file in /Applications folder.
 Your existing Transformations will be preserved.

 ## Usage
-1. select any text
-2. trigger Mutate with the defined shortcut (default is Cmd + Shift + u)
+1. trigger Mutate with the defined shortcut (default is ```Cmd + Shift + u```)
+2. popup will show Transformations or Generators depending on whether any text is selected or not
+3. you can toggle between Tranformations and Generators with ```Ctrl + Tab```
-3. choose a tool from the list
+4. choose a tool from the list
-4. press enter
+5. press enter
-5. selected text will be replaced with the output
+6. selected text will be replaced with the output or text will be injected at cursor position

-## Custom transformation examples
+## Custom transformations

 Custom transformation must contain function with the name ```transform``` and parameter ```text```.
 The function is expected to return a transformed string.